 Since our inception, we have focused our resources on our research and development activities, including conducting preclinical studies and clinical trials, manufacturing development efforts and activities related to regulatory filings for our drug candidates.
 We recognize research and development expenses as they are incurred.
-Our direct research and development expenses consist primarily of external costs such as fees paid to investigators, consultants, central laboratories and clinical research organizations ("CRO(s)") in connection with our clinical trials, and costs related to acquiring and manufacturing clinical trial materials.
+Our direct research and development expenses consist primarily of external costs such as fees paid to investigators, consultants, central laboratories and contract research organizations in connection with our clinical trials, and costs related to acquiring and manufacturing clinical trial materials.
 Our indirect research and development costs consist primarily of cash and share-based compensation costs, the cost of employee benefits and related overhead expenses for personnel in research and development functions.
 Since we typically use our employee and infrastructure resources across multiple research and development programs such costs are not allocated to the individual projects.

-From our inception, including our predecessor companies, through December 31, 2021, we have incurred approximately \$604.4 million in research and development expenses.
+From our inception, including our predecessor companies, through December 31, 2022, we have incurred approximately \$612.5 million in research and development expenses.

-Our research and development expenses by project for the years ended December 31, 2021, 2020 and 2019 were as follows (in thousands):
+Our research and development expenses by project for the years ended December 31, 2022, 2021 and 2020 were as follows (in thousands):